This post may contain affiliate links.

 The Official ACT Prep Guide is the go-to book to buy.
 This changes year to year, so make sure you get the most current version.
 It’s a great tool to use for study and practice prior to the actual test.

 Find an ACT specialist.
 If you are looking for the best investment and can afford one on one or group prep sessions finding an ACT specialist is my top suggestion.
-I have a very dear friend who I taught with for nine years before I retired from the profession who I would recommend.
-She is known as the ACT Lady and has raised scores from a 14 to a 28 just to name one of her amazing success stories!
+I have a very dear friend who I taught with for nine years before I “retired” from the profession who I would recommend.
+She is known as The ACT Lady and has raised scores from a 14 to a 28 just to name one of her amazing success stories!
+She is located in Houston, TX but works with students remotely via the web.
 Visit her online at Jen Henson ACT Prep for more information.

 Focus on subjects you already struggle to understand.